 Let’s take a closer look at this product.

 Looking for more options?
 You’ll find plenty of bone broths available on Chewy that are specifically formulated for pets.
-Check out the additional two picks below:
+Check out the additional three picks below:

 Whether you’re looking for a simple way to moisten your cat’s dry food or a flavor additive to entice a picky eater to eat, this powdered bone broth is a simple solution.